 Subd.
 1. Eligibility.
-Any permanent ASF Member who has served at least fifteen (15) years in the Minnesota State Universities and is at least fifty-five (55) years of age but less than sixty five (65) shall be eligible to apply for separation incentive.
+Except as provided in paragraph (c) of this subdivision, any permanent ASF Member who has served at least fifteen (15) years in the Minnesota State Universities and is at least fifty-five (55) years of age but less than sixty five (65) shall be eligible to apply for separation incentive.

-(a) During FY 2018 and FY 2019 ASF Members who give notice of retirement shall be informed by the Employer within twenty (20) days of such notice whether the retiring employee will receive the separation incentive benefit pursuant to this Section.
-If the Employer notifies the ASF Member that he/she will not receive the benefit, the ASF Member shall have fifteen (15) days to notify the Employer that he/she is rescinding the retirement notice.

-- (b) An ASF Member may apply for a separation incentive.
+- (a) During FY 2020 and FY 2021 ASF Members who give notice of retirement shall be informed by the Employer within twenty (20) days of such notice whether the retiring employee will receive the separation incentive benefit pursuant to this Section.
+If the Employer notifies the ASF Member that he/she will not receive the benefit, the ASF Member shall have fifteen (15) days to notify the Employer that he/she is rescinding the retirement notice. - (b) An ASF Member may apply for a separation incentive.
 The President will determine whether or not a separation incentive is appropriate for that employee's position.
-This decision is not subject to the grievance process. - (c) A permanent ASF Member older than age fifty-five (55) when the individual completes the fifteen (15) years of service requirement will also be eligible to apply to receive the full benefit of one year's base salary if the ASF Member: 1) applies within one hundred and eighty (180) days of meeting the age and service requirement, and 2) the separation will occur no later than one hundred and eighty-one (181) days following the date of application for the benefit.
-Any ASF Member eligible under this paragraph who does not elect early retirement during this window but chooses to apply later will be compensated under the schedule of Article 16, Section E. Subd.
+This decision is not subject to the grievance process. - (c) A permanent ASF Member older than age fifty-five (55) (including those age 65 or older) when the individual completes the fifteen (15) years of service requirement will also be eligible to apply to receive the full benefit of one year's base salary if the ASF Member: 1) applies within one hundred and eighty (180) days after meeting the age and service requirement, and 2) the separation will occur no later than one hundred and eighty-one (181) days following the date of application for the benefit.
+Any ASF Member eligible under this paragraph who does not elect early retirement during this window but chooses to apply later will be compensated under the schedule of Article 16.
+Section E. Subd.
 2.

 Subd.
 2. Payment.
 An ASF Member qualifying for separation through resignation or early retirement except those qualifying under the provisions of Subd.
 1(c) above shall receive payment equal to his/her base salary minus ten (10) percent of his/her base salary for each year beyond age fifty-five (55).
-The ASF Member shall receive this amount in two equal payments; the first payment will be made at the time of the ASF Member's separation from employment and the second payment will be made before the earlier of the following dates: a) 18 months after the date of separation occurred.
+The ASF Member shall receive this amount in two equal payments; the first payment will be made at the time of the ASF Member's separation from employment and the second payment will be made before the earlier of the following dates: a) 18 months after the date of separation, or b) the end of the fiscal year following the fiscal year in which the separation occurred.
 However, if the separation payment is less than ten thousand dollars (\$10,000), it will be paid in one lump sum cash payment at the time of separation from employment.
 No employee shall receive more than one-hundred (100) percent of total compensation in a single fiscal year.